Alex Russo

-Role
+Character biography

 Wizards of Waverly Place revolves around Alex Russo and her two brothers, Justin (David Henrie) and Max (Jake T. Austin), three siblings of Italian and Mexican descent who train to become their family's wizard and retain their powers.
 The siblings reside in Manhattan's Greenwich Village with their parents Jerry (David DeLuise), a former wizard, and Theresa (Maria Canals Barrera), a mortal.
-According to the episode "Quinceañera", their daughter, Alex Russo was born on August 10, 1993.
-Alex was born in taxi cab 804 in New York City.
+According to the episode "Quinceañera", their daughter, Alex Russo was born on August 10, 1993, in taxi cab 804 in New York City.
 Alex and her brothers attend classes under the tutelage of their father Jerry, from whom they inherited their magical abilities.
 The siblings tend to grow unfocused at times, especially pertaining to when they discover that their abilities can be applied towards more non-magical uses.
 Additionally, her family owns and runs a subway-themed sandwich shop, and keep the fact that they are wizards a secret from most people outside of their immediate family.
 Alex's best friend is Harper Finkle (Jennifer Stone), a mortal to whom Alex reveals that she and her family are wizards after a few seasons.
-Alex and Harper moved into an apartment together in season 4 (episode 21) of Wizards of Waverly Place.
-Apartment 13B was located on a secret floor and became the home of Alex and Harper for the remainder of the season.
+Alex and Harper moved into an apartment together in season 4, located on a secret floor and became the home of Alex and Harper for the remainder of the season.
 Ultimately, Alex must eventually compete against her brothers to determine who will remain the Russo family's only wizard, as only one wizard is allowed per family.
 Outside of wizardry, Alex is interested in becoming an artist.
 At one point, Alex begins dating a werewolf named Mason.

 Alex debuts in the pilot episode of Wizards of Waverly Place, "Crazy 10-Minute Sale", asking for permission from her father to attend a sale at a popular clothing store, "Suburban Outfitters" (a parody of the popular clothing brand Urban Outfitters), to upstage her rival since pre-school, Gigi.
 She cannot attend the sale as she has wizardry class, but decides to clone herself so that she can go to the sale and convince her father that she was at wizardry class.
 However, this plan falls through when her clone is unable to actually speak, and instead barks like a dog due to a mistake while performing the spell.

 Throughout the rest of the first season are similar magical mishaps, most of which are intended to improve things, but typically end up backfiring and causing her to revert them.
 Alex attends Tribeca Preparatory High School throughout nearly all of the show, a fictional school whose real location is the Salk School of Science.
 During the first season, Alex also attends WizTech, a fictional wizardry school, once during the summer.
-Alex is often seen at her family's restaurant, the Waverly Sub Station, a fictional diner whose image is that of the bottom floor of the Bayard-Condict Building, on Bleecker Street.
+Alex is often seen at her family's restaurant, the Waverly Sub Station.